 Inspection and Access.
-A Landlord Party may only enter the Premises during normal business hours on at least one (1) Business Day’s notice (except in an emergency, when no such notice is required) (a) to inspect the Premises and to perform its obligations under this Lease; and (b) to show the Premises to prospective purchasers and, during the last two hundred seventy (270) days of the Lease Term (but not before all extension rights under this Lease have expired), to prospective tenants.
+A Landlord Party may only enter the Premises during normal business hours on at least one (1) Business Day’s notice (except in an emergency, when no such notice is required) (a) to inspect the Premises and to perform its obligations under this Lease; and (b) to show the Premises to prospective purchasers and, during the last two hundred seventy (270) days of the Lease Term, to prospective tenants.
 In connection with any such entry, (i) Landlord agrees to collect a duly-executed non-disclosure agreement on the form attached as Exhibit I (as may be reasonably updated by Tenant from time to time) prior to permitting any other Landlord Party or any third party to enter; (ii) Tenant may deny access to third parties if Tenant determines, in its reasonable discretion, that allowing such third party potential exposure to Tenant’s Confidential Information within the Premises would be detrimental to Tenant’s business interests; (iii) except in an emergency where necessary to prevent imminent damage to persons or property, Landlord and any other party will enter the Premises only when accompanied by a Tenant representative and in compliance with Tenant’s security programs, confidentiality requirements, and other reasonable rules and regulations; and (iv) Landlord will minimize, so far as may be reasonable under the circumstances, any disturbance to Tenant’s operations and will diligently prosecute to completion any activities that involve the Premises.
 Landlord may not erect signs on the Premises stating the Premises are available for lease until the last one hundred eighty (180) days of the Lease Term (but not before all extension rights under this Lease have expired).
 In addition, if Landlord desires for any of its employees, who need access to the Premises on a routine basis, to be able to enter the Premises unescorted by a Tenant representative, then Landlord will perform a background check on such person with a vendor selected by Tenant, at Tenant’s cost.